Is it Time for New Work Boots? How to Tell

 A Dented Toe

 Another sign that your boots may be reaching the end of their useful life is if the steel toe has been dented.
 Even though composite isn’t as likely to show signs of physical damage, you still need to be aware of this factor.
 Try to make a mental note of if your boots are impacted or punctured.
 If so, you will need to replace them.

 If there is any type of visible separation in the seams or outsoles of your boots, you should go ahead and plan on in investing in a new pair of boots.
 Not only do boots that are falling apart look unprofessional, they also can’t provide the protection your feet need.

 Worn on the Outside of the Shoe

 It’s also important to provide the same attention to your shoe’s tread.
 Once the tread is virtually non-existent (if it has been worn completely smooth), they are no longer going to be slip-resistant.
+This is important is you are in the construction trade, such as a deck builder or roofer.
+All your gear and tools need to be in good shape, from head to sole.
 After all, you wouldn’t drive your truck if it had bald tires, right?

 If you work in an area where the environment is damp, or if you are exposed to hazardous chemicals or even corrosive materials, then you need to ensure your boots are in good, protective condition.
 If your boots are damaged in any way, or you discover that your sock is wet, then buying new boots right away is a must.